Body on a beach

 Over deserts thirsty, prickly with heat, across borders.

-Look at the eyes which read the newspapers
+Look at the eyes which read the newspapers, scanned the phones.

-While a heart that was broken by war, death and loss
+While a heart that was broken by war, death and disease

 That grey mush was a brain that loved to tussle,